-- Capture an assessment of important trends shaping the shared spaces movement; - Summarize the constellation of common project proponents and partners; - Identify key challenges facing leaders and groups seeking to develop and sustain shared spaces and other social purpose real estate; - Explore models of other pan-Canadian networks; - Make the case for a national learning platform that goes beyond shared spaces to support innovation and exchange in social-purpose real estate more broadly; - Outline an approach aimed at building capacity at two levels: practitioners and organizations, and the enabling environment of finance, policy and leadership; and - Propose sample options for structuring a learning community and next steps for moving to the establishment of a national learning platform.
+- · Capture an assessment of important trends shaping the shared spaces movement; - Summarize the constellation of common project proponents and partners; - Identify key challenges facing leaders and groups seeking to develop and sustain shared spaces and other social purpose real estate; - Explore models of other pan-Canadian networks; - Make the case for a national learning platform that goes beyond shared spaces to support innovation and exchange in social-purpose real estate more broadly; - Outline an approach aimed at building capacity at two levels: practitioners and organizations, and the enabling environment of finance, policy and leadership; and - Propose sample options for structuring a learning community and next steps for moving to the establishment of a national learning platform.

-&lt;sup>4 The consultant co-facilitated the Advanced Centres training institute and led the focus group discussion as part of her engagement with Tides Canada Initiatives, which was the national presenting sponsor for the training alongside six Ontario event sponsors.
+While this write-up offers options and next steps for what a national learning community might be, it should not be seen as a fully painted strategy for what a national learning iv The consultant co-facilitated the Advanced Centres training institute and led the focus group discussion as part of her engagement with Tides Canada Initiatives, which was the national presenting sponsor for the training alongside six Ontario event sponsors.